250+ TOP MCQs on Recursive Insertion Sort and Answers

 Answer: b

-Clarification: The time complexity of the above implementation of linear search on a linked list is O(n).
+Clarification: The time complexity of the code used to find the length of the string is O(n).

 #include